-While you won’t really recognize the small fee it is the very reason blockchains will live forever.
+While you won’t really recognize the small transaction fee it is the very reason blockchains will live forever.
+Here is the reason why.

 Transactions of cryptocurrency based on a blockchain are basically based on decentralized trust, very much unlike traditional banking and payment systems.
 It is the network, that confirms a transaction as valid.